jihoonlee-bentley/finalproject/README.md

 Scraping data for each kind of liquors took a great amount of time and often caused the program to crash.
 I saved each dataframe to csv.

+### Supporting Docs

+All supporting documents are uploaded to the supportingdocs branch.
+Please refer to the supportingdocs branch [here](https://github.com/jihoonlee-bentley/finalproject/tree/jihoonlee-bentley-supportingdocs).